 As with all these things, the most interesting discussions were left for the pub afterwards.
 I was particularly interested in what Didrik had to say about Cython, a tool which lets you write CPython C extensions in Python (!).
 I'll have to play with it and see if it can easily integrate with Ironclad...

 Anyway, the next meeting is very tentatively planned for 14 December; the best way to track the group is probably currently the LinkedIn group, though I will definitely also post the details when they firm up.

-Here’s a new (to me) twist on that.
+Here's a new (to me) twist on that.
 I spotted two new incoming links to my WebGL blog.
 One was a (very brief) mention in a roundup from Dion Almaer on Ajaxian, an Ajax community site.
-The other was this one.
+The other was on "tutorials4html.com".

 Let's compare Dion's introductory sentences:

 A lot of great news is coming in via Twitter.
 I make a lot of Ajax comments under @dalmaer and wanted to give you a roundup on the month of October via Tweets.
 Always interesting to take a glance at the month.
 What do you think?

 ...with that of the intriguingly-named "admin" on tutorials4html.com:

 A aggregation of enthusiastic programme is reaching in via Twitter.
 I attain a aggregation of Ajax comments low @dalmaer and desired to provide you a roundup on the period of Oct via Tweets.
 Always engrossing to verify a spring at the month.
 What do you think?